conradoqg/naivecoin/README.md

 3. The hash is correct (calculated block hash == block.hash);
 4. The difficulty level of the prove-of-work challenge is correct (difficulty at blockchain index _n_ < block difficulty);
 5. All transactions inside the block are valid;
-6. The sum of input transactions are equal the sum of output transactions + 50 bitcoin representing the award for the block miner;
+6. The sum of output transactions are equal the sum of input transactions + 50 bitcoin representing the award for the block miner;
+7. If there is only 1 type of fee transaction and 1 type of award transaction;

 A transaction inside a block is valid:
 1. If the transaction hash is correct (calculated transaction hash == transaction.hash);